TremeschinArchive/ModularMusicVisualizer/README.md

 <hr>

 # Contributing

-This repository on GitHub is a mirror from the main development repository under [GitLab](https://gitlab.com/Tremeschin/modular-music-visualizer), I'm mostly experimenting with the other service.

-I didn't set up bidirectional mirroring as that can cause troubles, GitLab automatically pushed every change I make to GitHub.

-Feel free to create issues on any of both platforms, PRs / Merge Requests I ask you to do under GitLab (as I'm not sure what would happen if I accept something here? perhaps some protected branches shenanigans to solve this?).
+The main type of contribution I'm actively looking for are people that know coding in GLSL so we can build "community presets" for backgrounds, visualization bars, effects.
+It is no trivial doing those and doesn't really help I had to orchestrate some way to organize this all in MMV's Python code.

+The possibilities are truly infinite here but I lack a lot technical knowledge on CGI, and I'd say this will be the single most challenging part of the project after it (soon) settle down and it's about having diversity.

+So if you know some shaders hit me up!! feel free DM me, I'd be happy to guide you.

 <hr>

-# User Generated Content, copyrighted material, legal
+# Legal, User Generated Content, copyrighted material, warranty

+I'm no lawyer so this is general advise to protect myself and you, users:

-Any information, images, file names you configure manually is considered (by me) user generated content (UGC) and I take no responsibility for any violations you make on copyrighted images, musics or logos.
+Any information, images, videos, file names you configure is considered user generated content (UGC) and I take no responsibility for any violations you make on copyrighted images, musics or logos.
+For example, if you generate some video with a copyrighted music using MMV and upload that, get some flag or strike I take absolutely no responsibility on your action.

-I give you a few "free assets" files, those, apart from the MMV logo I created myself on Inkscape, were generated with Python with some old code written by me, you can use them freely.
-Some are generated on the go if configured (they are on by default) on the running script of MMV.

-# License
+## License

-Currently all the files of this repository are licensed under the GPLv3 license, some functions are CC and I kept those attributed with the original creator, so check every file beforehand.
+Currently all™ the (main) files of this repository are licensed under the GPLv3 license, some functions are Creative Commons (CC) and I kept those attributed with the original creator or where I learned core concepts from, so check every file beforehand.

-I might MIT the GLSL shaders files in the future, depends on my will (I'm currently 35% favorable of this idea).
+I might use the MIT license on GLSL shaders files in the future, depends on my will (I'm currently 35% favorable of this idea), though those are ultra specific to MMV's interface and processing so what's the point to MIT if it's about sharing knowledge and GPLv3 does that?

+### Trademark

-Don't advertise MMV's logo as "I made it"-content, I don't really feel like legally registering trademarks and whatnot since it's mostly an basic logo for the project so one can recognize it more easily.
+I don't really feel like legally registering trademarks for MMV's logo or name since it's mostly an basic image and name so one can recognize more easily the project, but I consider the MMV logo and the name "Modular Music Visualizer" to be project-related "trademarks".

+Since I, Tremeschin, am the original creator and current only main developer, I feel like having this governance on top of those two original ideas is totally understandable from the end user's point of view, keeping them on my control.

+This doesn't mean you can't use MMV logo on video releases, in fact I came up with it so at least you have something there in the middle, I just ask to reference the project if you're using that image.

 # Acknowledgements, Thanks to